Mael-Archenault/Genetic-algorithm-for-Geometry-Dash/README.md

 ## Launch a training
 To launch a training, you will need to create an instance of class "Trainer" between the "user-code-begin" and "user-code-end".
 Arguments are the following:
--screen: the display surface that will be used to render objects. **Use the instance that were created before : screen**
+- screen: the display surface that will be used to render objects. **Use the instance that were created before : screen**
--map_name: the name of the map that will be used.
+- map_name: the name of the map that will be used.
 The map should be located in the directory "/maps".
--save_folder_path: the path to the folder where you want to store the models of the training.
+- save_folder_path: the path to the folder where you want to store the models of the training.
 This path can be absolute or relative
--base_model_path: if you want to restart a training from a pre-existing model, place the path of the model in this argument.
+- base_model_path: if you want to restart a training from a pre-existing model, place the path of the model in this argument.
 Otherwise type "None".
--batch_size: a number defining the number of individual for each generation
+- batch_size: a number defining the number of individual for each generation

 Once the instance of "Trainer" is created, you only need to call (name of instance).run()